aws-samples/aws-aurora-serverless-data-api-sam/README.md

-## Intro

 This project shows how to build a fully Serverless application on AWS (including the SQL database) using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/),[ Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) (MySQL) and the new [Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).
 By using the Data API, our Lambda functions do not have to manage persistent database connections which greatly simplifies application logic.

 Cool, eh?

 If you are not familiar with the Amazon Aurora Serverless Data API, please have a quick look at my blog post [Using the Data API to interact with an Amazon Aurora Serverless MySQL database](https://aws.amazon.com/blogs/database/using-the-data-api-to-interact-with-an-amazon-aurora-serverless-mysql-database/).
-It provides code samples for various Data API use cases.
+It shows how to provision an Amazon Aurora Serverless database (MySQL) using infrastructure-as-code and provides code samples for various Data API use cases.

 ## Context